Lim kinase

-LIM kinase-1 (LIMK1) and LIM kinase-2 (LIMK2) are actin-binding kinases that phosphorylate members of the ADF/cofilin family of actin binding and filament severing proteins.
 ADF/cofilin are the only substrates yet identified for the LIM kinases.
 LIM kinases directly phosphorylate and inactivate members of the cofilin family, resulting in stabilization of filamentous (F)-actin.
 Lim kinases are activated by signaling through small GTPases of the Rho family.
 Upstream, LIMK1 is regulated by Pak1, and LIMK2 by the Rho-dependent kinase ROCK.
 Lim Kinases are activated by PAK (p21-activated kinase).
 Recent work indicates that LIMK activity is also modulated by HIV-1 viral proteins.

 There are approximately 40 known eukaryotic LIM proteins, so named for the LIM domains they contain.
 LIM domains are highly conserved cysteine-rich structures containing 2 zinc fingers.
 Although zinc fingers usually function by binding to DNA or RNA, the LIM motif probably mediates protein–protein interactions.
 LIM kinase-1 and LIM kinase-2 belong to a small subfamily with a unique combination of 2 N-terminal LIM motifs and a C-terminal protein kinase domain.
 LIMK1 is likely to be a component of an intracellular signaling pathway and may be involved in brain development.
 LIMK1 hemizygosity is implicated in the impaired visuospatial constructive cognition of Williams syndrome.

+Role in cell cycle progression

+LIM kinase family proteins regulate actin polymerization through the phosphorylation of cofilin at Ser-3, inactivating its actin-depolymerizing activity.
+LIMK proteins are activated via phosphorylation at Thr508 (LIMK1) and Thr 505 (LIMK2).
+LIMK1 and LIMK2 are phosphorylated and activated when microtubule assembly is disrupted due to external stress.
+Due to differences in subcellular localization and regulation, LIMK1 and LIMK2 are believed to serve distinct roles in the progression of mitosis.
+Knockout experiments have found that neither LIM kinase is necessary for the full development of an organism, though impaired synaptic function, impaired spermatogenesis, and abnormal spine morphology were observed.
+As a result, the LIM kinases are hypothesized to take part in a checkpoint for aberrant spindle assembly due to external stress.
+This is supported by LIMK2 deficient mice displayed heightened abnormal sperm production when subjected to heat-stress.
+LIMK1 and LIMK2 are not believed to serve a critical role in normal cell division.

+LIMK1

+subcellular localization

+LIMK1 has been found to localize to cell-cell adhesion sites during interphase and prophase, the spindle poles during prometaphase and anaphase, and the contractile ring during telophase.

+mitotic spindle regulation

+LIMK1 over expression induces multinucleate cells, suggesting a role in contractile ring assembly/disassembly during cytokinesis.
+LIMK1 has also been found to regulate microtubule stability through the phosphorylation of p25, inhibiting tubing polymerization and causing microtubules to disassemble.